Books and reality and art are the same kind of thing for me.

 Where can I find a decent list of MA, MFA, and PhD programs in creative writing?

 New Pages has a nice linked list.
-Here‘s a list compiled of PhDs only.
 And here’s a handy search program by AWP so you can find exactly what you want.
+And here’s a blog to compare notes and generally stress yourself out when you apply: Creative Writing PHD Blog: A Forum for Applicants to Doctoral Creative Writing Programs. (highly recommended, highly dangerous)

 —